rejoicing in hope, persevering in tribulation, devoted to prayer,Romans 12:12(NASB)

-To be patient in tribulation is to know and accept that in this world we will have tribulation – but to wait patiently in our suffering, without murmurings - and to be of good cheer, knowing that His strength is sufficient to see us through every difficulty of life, because He has already overcome sin and death – and we are united with Him and His victory.
+To be patient in tribulation is to know and accept that in this world we will have tribulation, but to wait patiently in our suffering without murmurings.
+We are to be of good cheer, knowing that His strength is sufficient to see us through every difficulty of life because He has already overcome sin and death – and we are united with Him and His victory.

-To be constant in prayer is to recognise that prayer, is one of the chief weapons of the spiritual warfare in which all Christians are engaged.
-As saints of God we should all be instant in prayer – constantly lifting our hearts and voice to the Lord in prayers of thanks and praise and intercession and requests – and laying them before the throne of God's Grace, in the name of JESUS - knowing that greater is He that is in us that He that is in the world.
+To be constant in prayer is to recognise that prayer is one of the chief weapons of the spiritual warfare in which all Christians are engaged.
+As saints of God we should all be instant in prayer, constantly lifting our hearts and voice to the Lord in prayers of thanks and praise and intercession and requests, and laying them before the throne of God's grace in the name of JESUS - knowing that greater is He that is in us than he that is in the world.

-Let us exercise all Paul's short, crisp instructions for godly living that are found in this final section of His epistle to the Romans as well as taking time to study this lengthy and weighty letter that has been written for our learning – so that we too may live a life that is pleasing to the Lord – so that Christ can be seen in me, and also in you.
+Let us exercise all Paul's short, crisp instructions for godly living that are found in this final section of His epistle to the Romans, as well as taking time to study this lengthy and weighty letter that has been written for our learning so that we too may live a life that is pleasing to the Lord.
+And may Christ be seen in me, and also in you.

-Loving Father, thank You for the Word of God and the godly instructions that are laid out for the Church - especially in the epistles of Paul.
-In hope, may I rejoice – in tribulation, may I endure and in prayer may I persevere, as I press on to the goal of my calling, in Jesus name I pray, AMEN.
+Loving Father, thank You for the Word of God and the godly instructions that are laid out for the Church in the epistles of Paul.
+Please help me to rejoice in hope, endure in tribulation, and persevere in prayer, as I press on to the goal of my calling.
+In Jesus' name I pray, AMEN.